New Virus for Android Smartphones Steals Money via NFC Chip

 In the second stage, fraudsters call the victim, posing as bank employees, and inform them of problems with their bank account.
 They then send an SMS message with a link to download NGate.

-After installing NGate on a smartphone, this application activates the open-source project NFCGate, which was once developed by university researchers for testing and experimenting with NFC.
+After installing NGate on a smartphone, this application activates the open source project NFCGate, which was once developed by university researchers for testing and experimenting with NFC.
 NFCGate supports capture, relay, replay, and cloning functions on the device.

 Does NGate Threaten Russians

 One of the most famous Russian "white" hackers, the general director of "Cyberpolygon," Luka Safonov, has already assessed the risks of NGate spreading in Russia.
-As he noted in an interview with the Russian business portal BFM.ru, modern Android smartphones are well protected from malicious impact.
+As he noted in an interview with the Russian business portal BFM.ru, modern Android smartphones are sufficiently protected from malicious impact.
 However, it is worth setting a PIN code to protect your card if it does not have one.

 How to Protect Android from NFC Hacking